PyTables/PyTables/doc/source/usersguide/libref.rst

     table or nested column.
 You can use this as the dtype and descr
     arguments of NumPy array and
-    NestedRecArray (see :ref:`NestedRecArrayClassDescr`) factories, respectively.
+    NestedRecArray (see :class:`NestedRecArray`) factories, respectively.

 .. attribute:: Description._v_nestedFormats

     A nested list of the NumPy string formats (and shapes) of all the columns under this table or nested column.
 You can use this as the formats argument of
-    NumPy array and NestedRecArray (see :ref:`NestedRecArrayClassDescr`) factories.
+    NumPy array and NestedRecArray (see :class:`NestedRecArray`) factories.

 .. attribute:: Description._v_nestedlvl